BV-Natural-Gas-Value-Chain

 Gas production and liquefaction

 Floating production units extract natural gas from offshore reserves, then treat and cool the gas to very low temperatures.
 This liquefies the gas – either natural gas or petroleum gas – which is then stored in floating liquefied natural gas units (FLNG).
-Bureau Veritas helps clients ensure compliance of all equipment, installations and processes for FLNGs, using our rules for the classification of floating gas units (NR 542).
+Bureau Veritas helps clients ensure compliance of all equipment, installations and processes for FLNGs, such units, deployed either in deep offshore or in near-shore solutions, require a reliable mooring system.
+Bureau Veritas has recognized expertise on mooring integrity and dedicated rules NR493.

 Image